Rakı: Serving and drinking

 In Turkey, rakı is the national alcoholic drink, it is traditionally consumed with chilled water on the side or partly mixed with chilled water, according to personal preference.
 Rakı is rarely consumed without the addition of water.
 Ice cubes are often added.
 Dilution with water causes rakı to turn a milky-white colour, similar to the louche of absinthe.
 This phenomenon has resulted in the drink being popularly referred to aslan sütü ('lion's milk').
 Since aslan ('lion') is a Turkish colloquial metaphor for a strong, courageous person, this gives the term a meaning close to 'the milk for the strong'.

-Rakı is commonly consumed alongside meze, a selection of hot and cold appetizers, as well as at a rakı sofrası ('rakı table'), either before a full dinner or instead of it.
-It is especially popular with grilled or oven-cooked seafood, olive oil dishes (particularly red beans with tomato sauce), traditional Turkish delicacies (such as lakerda and midye dolma), together with fresh arugula, beyaz peynir and melon.
-It is also a popular complement to various red meat dishes like kebabs, where it is sometimes served with a glass of şalgam.
+Rakı is commonly consumed at a rakı sofrası ('rakı table') or çilingir sofrası ('locksmith's table') alongside meze, a selection of hot and cold appetizers, as well as grilled fish.
+It can be served as dinner, or a late-night meal often shared with friends.
+It is especially popular with grilled or oven-cooked seafood, olive oil dishes (particularly borlotti beans with tomato sauce), roasted summer vegetables, haydari (garlic-yogurt dip), traditional Turkish delicacies (such as lakerda and midye dolma), together with fresh arugula, beyaz peynir and sweet melon.
+It is also a popular complement to various red meat dishes like kebabs, where it is sometimes served with a glass of şalgam (pickle juice made from the brine of fermented purple carrots and other root vegetables, often spicy).

+When making a toast, it is traditionally said that the bottoms of rakı glasses should be used to toast rather than the rims, as a way of showing mutual respect.
+After the toast, it is also common to tap the bottom of the glass on the table in remembrance of someone who is not present there.

-The founder and first President of the Republic of Turkey, Mustafa Kemal Atatürk, was very fond of rakı, drinking up to a half-litre daily, and his late-night rakı sofrası sessions were his favourite place to debate issues with his closest friends and advisors.
+The founder and first President of the Republic of Turkey, Mustafa Kemal Atatürk, was very fond of rakı and his late-night rakı sofrası sessions were his favourite place to debate issues with his closest friends and advisors.